jasapper/MyNewsScraper/README.md

 # MyNewsScraper
 MyNewsScraper is a web app that lets users view articles scraped from NBC5-DFW and add personal notes/comments to each article.
+After scraping just click anywhere in/on the headline and a note area will appear!